All Episodes

 Sergio Garcia played better than I did today.

-The guy who made the better shots, made the shots, and played the course better, won, and that's the way it ought to be.
+The guy who made the better shots, made the shots, and played the course better won, and that's the way it ought to be.

 So congratulations, Paul.

-Uh and we'll continue to do so.
+Everybody was pulling for you and will continue to do so.

 Be right back and wrap it up after this.

-Uh before we get out of here, I want to offer a sincere, sincere salute to Operation Chaos, operatives, soldiers, and volunteers.
+Before we get out of here, I want to offer a sincere, sincere salute to Operation Chaos, operatives, soldiers, and volunteers.

-We discussed quite a bit today, Mrs. Clinton's charge that people voting for her are racists.
+We've discussed quite a bit today, Mrs. Clinton's charge that people voting for her are racists because they're whites and don't like Obama.

 That's you.